StickyTheStick12/TrainSim/readme.md

 3.  **Internet Connection:**

 -   Additionally, please note that the simulation requires a consistent internet connection as it periodically queries Trafikverket for train data.
 This ensures that the simulation stays synchronized with real-world train arrivals and departures.
 A stable internet connection is essential for the accurate functioning of the program, especially during the scheduled intervals for obtaining updated train information from Trafikverket.
 If the internet connection is lost, it may lead to potential issues and disrupt the normal operation of the simulation.
+4. ***Trafikverket***
+- Regrettably, our program is at the mercy of Trafikverket's data consistency.
+Issues may arise when the data received from Trafikverket deviates from the expected format.
+In testing, instances have occurred where arriving or departing trains had their tracks erroneously set to 'x' or '-' while still being in the process of arrival or departure.
+Unfortunately, due to Trafikverket's inconsistent data, such as canceling only the arrival or departure, our program may struggle to detect and handle these cases, leading to potential terminations when processing affected trains.
+The user cannot manually edit out these trains since the arrival and departure data is HMAC protected.
+Sadly, the only viable solutions for this issue are to either wait until the specified arrival or departure time has passed or attempt to modify the incoming data fetched from Trafikverket over HTTP.

 It's recommended to consider these limitations when using the simulation and to plan scenarios accordingly.